Flutterwave/ravepay-nodejs/Readme.md

 ### ```.edit()```
-This function allows you to edit a payment plan
+This function allows you to edit a payment plan:

 ```javascript